Ross Coulthart: Career

-In 1995, Ross Coulthart joined the Sunday public affairs program on Australia’s Nine Network, where he worked for 14 years on various investigative reports.
+In 1995, Coulthart joined the Sunday public affairs program on Australia’s Nine Network, where he worked for 14 years on various investigative reports.
 A 1996 investigation into the operations of CARE Australia highlighted issues related to the use of government funding by charitable organizations, leading to reforms within Australia’s AusAid agency.
 In the same year, his report The Prisoners Who Waited, which examined corruption in government-funded Aboriginal legal services, received the 1996 Logie Award for Most Outstanding Achievement in Public Affairs.
 He also received the inaugural Law Council of Australia’s Law Journalist Award for his piece The Justice System on Trial, which explored aspects of the Australian legal system.

 In 2002, Coulthart, together with renowned filmmaker Max Stahl, conducted an investigative report into crimes committed during the East Timor conflict, identifying members of the Indonesian military and militia who had gone unpunished for abuses against civilians.
 The investigation won the Gold Medal at the New York Film Festival for Best International Report.

-In 2006, Ross Coulthart’s investigative story Black & White Justice (for the Sunday program) examined hit‑and‑run deaths of Aboriginal individuals in Townsville.
+In 2006, Coulthart’s investigative story Black & White Justice (for the Sunday program) examined hit‑and‑run deaths of Aboriginal individuals in Townsville.
 The reporting presented strong evidence suggesting that at least one victim—Errol Wyles—may have died in a racially motivated incident that could amount to homicide under criminal law.

 In 2007, Dead Man Running, his investigation into outlaw motorcycle gang organised crime, revealed how (at a time when police were asserting there was no evidence of links between bikie gangs and organised crime) the gangs were deeply implicated in extensive illicit drug dealing across Australia.

 In 2008, Coulthart wrote about an Australian medical scandal entitled The Butcher of Bega.

 Coulthart’s book on outlaw motorcycle gang organised crime, Dead Man Running, co-authored with Duncan McNab, was published in 2009.

 In 2010, he reinvestigated the murder of two young Australian tourists by IRA terrorists 20 years earlier.